goulartt/cortex/README.md

 GBP,
 BRL

-There is another GET endpoint to produce a JMS Message to a queue usigin priority.
+The second GET endpoint to produce a JMS Message to a queue usigin priority.
 The GET endpoint is available on:
 `localhost:8080/currency/produce`.
 The request payload is same as the first one, but this you can set the priority passing the query param `priority`, an int value between 1 and 9, 1 has less priority and 9 has the most priority.